Hashirnadeemkhan/Rahvana/README.md

-# Arachnie API
+# Arachnie API – TL;DR (Simple English Explanation)

-This is the backend server (built with FastAPI) that powers the entire immigration web app.
+This is the backend server (FastAPI + Python) that does all the heavy work for the immigration web app.

 ### What does it do?

 #### 1. Creates Perfect Passport Photos Automatically
-- User uploads any selfie or photo
-- AI removes the background instantly
-- Detects the face and crops it exactly like a real passport photo
-- Resizes to official 2×2 inch size (600×600 pixels @ 300 DPI)
-- Slightly enhances brightness & smoothness
-- Returns a ready-to-print passport photo

-**Endpoint:** `POST /api/v1/remove-bg` (upload an image → get perfect passport photo back)

-#### 2. Auto-Fills USCIS I-130 PDF Form
-- User fills the form on the website (name, address, DOB, etc.)
-- This server takes that data
-- Opens the official USCIS I-130 PDF template
-- Fills every field correctly behind the scenes
-- Returns a fully filled, ready-to-submit PDF

-**Endpoint:** `POST /api/v1/fill-pdf` (send form data → download filled I-130 PDF)

-#### 3. Immigrant Visa (IV) Schedule Checker
-- Fetches latest visa bulletin data from official sources
-- Lets users search by city or visa category
-- Shows when their priority date becomes current

-**Endpoint:** `GET /api/v1/iv-schedule`

-#### 4. Health & Debug Tools
-- `/health` → quick check if server is alive
-- `/debug-fields` → shows all fillable fields in the I-130 PDF (useful for developers)
-- `/form-structure` → shows exactly which form keys the frontend should send

-### Tech Summary (for non-devs)
-- Runs on Python + FastAPI (very fast & modern)
-- Can run locally or deployed on Render/Vercel/etc.
-- Automatically loads AI model for background removal (if available)
-- Works on both development and production

-That’s it!
-Frontend talks to this backend → magic happens → users get perfect photos and filled forms without doing anything manually.
+- User uploads any photo/selfie
+- AI removes background in seconds
+- Detects face and crops it exactly like official passport photo rules
+- Resizes to correct 2×2 inch size (600×600 pixels)
+- Improves lighting & smoothness
+- Returns ready-to-print passport photo

+Endpoint: `POST /api/v1/remove-bg`

+#### 2. Auto-Fills USCIS I-130 Form (PDF)
+- User fills personal info on the website (name, address, DOB, etc.)
+- This server opens the real USCIS I-130 PDF
+- Automatically fills every field correctly
+- Returns a complete, ready-to-submit filled PDF

+Endpoint: `POST /api/v1/fill-pdf`

+#### 3. Visa Bulletin Checker – Tells You When Your Case Becomes Current
+- Checks the latest U.S. Department of State Visa Bulletin
+- Supports Family (F1–F4) and Employment (EB-1 to EB-5) categories
+- Compares your **Priority Date** with the **Final Action Date**
+- Instantly tells you:
+  - **Current** → You can file/submit now!
+  - **Waiting** → How many days/months/years behind you are
+  - Special smart estimate for **F3 Philippines** (based on real historical movement)

+Endpoint: `POST /api/v1/visa-checker/check`

+#### 4. Immigrant Visa (IV) Schedule Lookup
+- Shows latest interview scheduling dates from U.S. embassies worldwide
+- Filter by city or visa category

+Endpoint: `GET /api/v1/iv-schedule`

+#### 5. Health & Debug Tools (for developers)
+- `/health` → Is the server running?
+- `/debug-fields` → See all fillable fields inside the I-130 PDF
+- `/form-structure` → Know exactly which data keys the frontend must send

+### In Simple Words:
+Your website is just a beautiful form.
+This backend is the **brain** that:
+- Turns selfies → passport photos
+- Turns form answers → filled government PDFs
+- Turns priority dates → "You're current!" or "Wait 3 more years"

+No manual work.
+No Photoshop.
+No typing into PDFs.
+Everything happens automatically when the user clicks "Submit".

+Deploy it anywhere (Render, Railway, AWS, etc.) — it just works.